-- B23.
+- B27.
 Prior to the commencement of operation, the Applicant must prepare an Operational Noise and Vibration Management Plan (ONVMP) for the development to the satisfaction of the Planning Secretary.
-The ONVMP must form part of an OEMP in accordance with Condition C5 and must: - (a) be prepared by a suitably qualified and experienced person(s) whose appointment has been endorsed by the Planning Secretary - (b) describe procedures for achieving the operational noise limits detailed in Condition B21;

-- (c) describe the measures to be implemented to manage high noise generating works in close proximity to sensitive receivers, including contingency measures; - (d) include evidence of consultation with nearby sensitive receivers and justification for the selection of receivers consulted; - (e) describe how any matters raised by sensitive receivers under Condition B23(d) have been addressed; and - (f) include a complaints management system that would be implemented for the duration of the development.

-- (a) not commence operation of any relevant stage of the development until the ONVMP required by Condition B23 is approved by the Planning Secretary; and - (b) implement the most recent version of the ONVMP approved by the Planning Secretary for the duration of the development.
+The ONVMP must form part of an OEMP in accordance with Condition C5 and must: - (a) be prepared by a suitably qualified and experienced person(s) whose appointment has been endorsed by the Planning Secretary - (b) describe procedures for achieving the operational noise limits detailed in Condition B25; - (c) describe procedures for achieving the relevant vibration criteria and values in Structural vibration Effects of vibration on structures and Environmental Noise Management Assessing Vibration: a technical guideline; - (d) describe the measures to be implemented to manage high noise and vibration generating works in close proximity to sensitive receivers, including contingency measures; - (e) include evidence of consultation with nearby sensitive receivers and justification for the selection of receivers consulted: - (f) describe how any matters raised by sensitive receivers under Condition B27(e) have been addressed; and - (g) include a complaints management system that would be implemented for the duration of the development. - B28.
+The Applicant must: - (a) not commence operation of any relevant stage of the development until the ONVMP required by Condition B27 is approved by the Planning Secretary; and - (b) implement the most recent version of the ONVMP approved by the Planning Secretary for the duration of the development.